A. J. Mundella: President of the Board of Trade (first term)

 In the short period before the next general election Mundella had little time at the Board of Trade to effect major legislative improvements but he was able to introduce a number of administrative changes.

 He ensured that consular reports of trade and the trade requirements of different countries of the world should be published and available at a low price instead of being lost among general Foreign Office papers.
 He established a labour statistics bureau to allow information to be published and disseminated to the labouring class.
 He expanded the board to include a fisheries department, previously the realm of three different government departments, to look after both sea and inland fisheries.
 (Note: The fisheries department was later united with the agriculture department set up in 1899 at Mundella's instigation, though after his death.)

 There had long been disputation over the matter of railway freight charges, with the railway companies' trade and agricultural customers implacably opposed to the high prices charged for the movement of goods.
 As a means to secure a just and equitable re-assessment of the charges throughout Britain, Mundella introduced his railway and canal traffic bill, which would hand control over the railways to the Board of Trade, including the power to enforce reductions in charges.
 Mundella met vehement opposition from the railway companies and their shareholders, who were fearful that there would be a fall in their profits of up to 50 per cent and a destruction of the value of railway property.

 They were further angered by Mundella's introduction of a railway regulation bill which sought to impose better braking and other safety devices.
 Opposition to the railway and canal traffic bill rode on the back of the then widespread and equally vehement opposition in the House to Irish home rule.
 In a division on the Irish matter, Gladstone's government fell, and with it Mundella's attempted reform of the railways.
-(Note: The Railway and Canal Traffic Act, similar to Mundella's, and with his encouragement from the opposition benches, became law under the Conservatives in 1888.)
+(Note: The Railway and Canal Traffic Act 1888 (51 & 52 Vict. c.
+25), similar to Mundella's, and with his encouragement from the opposition benches, became law under the Conservatives in 1888.)